 Why not?
 Because of two reasons.

 The first is because, in France, Power is important.
-Power as in the form of Hierarchy (France scores 68 on the dimension “power distance or PDI”, of Hofstede’s model of cultural values).
+Power in the form of Hierarchy (France scores 65 on the dimension “Hierarchy”, of Hofstede’s model of cultural values).
 This factor shows in Mr. Sarkozy taking the center stage time and again, and wanting to stand in the limelight.

-Whilst his counterpart in Germany, Ms. Merkel, is by far more successful in reforming Germany and giving the credit to her team (Germany scores a remarkably low score of 35 on this “power distance” dimension), and not herself.
+Whilst his counterpart in Germany, Ms. Merkel, is by far more successful in reforming Germany and giving the credit to her team (Germany scores a remarkably low score of 37 on this “Hierarchy” dimension), and not herself.

-The second reason why Mr. Sarkozy will not be able to reform France is the relatively high score on the dimension Uncertainty avoidance (France scores 86, UK 35).
+The second reason why Mr. Sarkozy will not be able to reform France is the relatively high score on the dimension Predictability (France scores 88, UK 36).
 This makes the French relatively more reluctant to change (or more protective of their own interests) than the British.
 An example is the removal by Mr. Sarkozy of the EU’s commitment to “undistorted competition” from the draft EU summit declaration recently.

 So much for Sarkozy “the reformer“.
 What he has done will split the EU right down the middle.
 It’s also an explicit attack by the French president on Gordon Brown’s vision for Europe – which doesn’t augur for European harmony in the months ahead.
 Apart from anything else, the promotion of competition has brought unmitigated benefits to European consumers, in the form of lower prices for all manner of goods and services.